Typhoon Tess: Preparations and impact

+The storm broke all telephone lines from the areas of Tokyo, Osaka, Kobe, and Kyoto.
+281 bridges were washed out and 21 railroads were dismantled.
+In addition, all flights from Japan were cancelled by the storm.
 The number of people killed by Tess was 393, while 85 were missing.
 Japan suffered some large-scale disasters with more than 1,000 of casualties.
 When compared to the June 1953 North Kyushu flood and Wakayama flood, the damage caused by Typhoon Tess was relatively mild but still destructive, with 86,398 houses are destroyed, 495,875 flooded houses, 318,657 hectares of damaged agricultural fields and 5,582 damaged ships.
+6,000 people had also been evacuated, with 167 people injured, and 180 missing on September 28.
+When the storm hit Kyoto, the storm deeply affected agricultural farming in the region.
+Ending with 55.6 million Japanese Yen (1953) (US$386,000).